China's Economic Growth, Its Causes, Pros, Cons, and Future

 It's Good That China's Growth Is Slowing.
 Really.

 China fueled its former spectacular growth with massive government spending.
 The government owned strategically-important companies that dominated their industries.
-It owns the big three energy companies, PetroChina, Sinopec, and CNOOC.
+It controls the big three energy companies, PetroChina, Sinopec, and CNOOC.
 They are less profitable than private firms.
 They return only 4.9 percent on assets compared to 13.2 percent for private companies.
-But they allowed China to direct them to high-priority projects.
+But government ownership allowed China to direct the companies to high-priority projects.

 China requires several things of foreign companies who want to sell to the Chinese population.
 They must open factories to employ Chinese workers.
 They must share their technology.
 Chinese companies use this knowledge to make the products themselves.

+The People's Bank of China, the nation's central bank, tightly controls the yuan to dollar value.
+It does this to manage the prices of exports to the United States.
 It wants them to be a little cheaper than those produced in America.
-It can achieve this because China's cost of living is lower.
-By managing its exchange rate, it can take advantage of this disparity.
+It can achieve this because China's cost of living is lower than the developed world.
+By managing its exchange rate, China can take advantage of this disparity.

 Growth is making China a world economic leader.
 China is now the world's biggest producer of aluminum and steel.
 Exports rose 25 percent in 2015.